aniindyta/OurStory/README.md

   Our Story
 </h1>
 <p align="center">
   This repository contains the source code for my project submissions in the "Belajar Pengembangan Aplikasi Android Intermediate" course at Dicoding.
 The project spans from the initial submission to the final one and is a part of my self-paced learning journey in the Bangkit 2023 Mobile Development learning path.
-Please use this repository as reference only!
+Please use this repository as reference only!</br>
 </p>

 ## Project Highlights